MIHIRAJMUKUND/localRepo/README.md

 # This is my local repo!
-# I want to delete my instagram and snapchat
+# I want to delete my instagram and snapchat.
+# Added new things in html and css files.